 Cholecystitis is acute if it starts suddenly and lasts a short time

-Cholecystitis becomes chronic after you have had several attacks of acute cholecystitis
+Cholecystitis becomes chronic after you've had several attacks of acute cholecystitis

 In chronic cholecystitis, the gallbladder becomes scarred and doesn't work as well as it did but still causes pain

-The most common cause of cholecystitis is gallstones.
-Gallstones are clumps of solid material that can form in your gallbladder.
+The most common cause of cholecystitis is gallstones Gallstones Gallstones are solid material that can form in the gallbladder.
+Your gallbladder is the organ where your body stores bile.
+Bile is a digestive fluid that helps break down fats in food before... read more .
+Gallstones are solid material that can form in your gallbladder.
 You can get an attack of cholecystitis when a gallstone blocks your cystic duct.
 The cystic duct is the tube that takes bile from the gallbladder to the intestine.
 When the duct is blocked, fluid can't leave your gallbladder.
 The fluid irritates your gallbladder and makes it swell up and hurt.

 Sometimes the gallstone gets out of the way by passing into the intestines or going back into the gallbladder.
 This lets your gallbladder drain, and the pain goes away.
-However, another stone can block your gallbladder and give you another attack.
+However, the same stone or another stone can block your gallbladder and give you another attack.

 Cholecystitis can also be caused by infection or tumors in the gallbladder, but these are rare.